 Calluses and corns

 In many cases, the skin on the feet is affected.
-Pathogens often penetrate unnoticed, causing inflammation on fissures or pressure points and can lead to problems including diabetic foot syndrome.
+Pathogens often penetrate unnoticed, cause inflammation on fissures or pressure points and can lead to problems including diabetic foot syndrome.
 Comprehensive education and prevention can help here.
-This is why it is so important for diabetics to act in good time.
-A daily inspection and adequate care of the feet are sometimes crucial.
-Further tips and steps for foot care can also be found here in our article: The right foot care for diabetes mellitus.

 Act in good time and correctly